joonsauce/sus-bot/README.md

 There are a plenty of commands to choose from.
 The prefix is `s!`.
 You can change the prefix to what you want in setting.py
 ### Command Types (Among Us variants)
 - susrate {user}
   - This command rates a chosen member of the server based on how sus they are.
-The value is static and does not change.
+The value is random and changes each time the command is run.
+  - Tagging another user is optional.
 - sus {user} {action}
   - This command targets a user of doing something sus.
 The bot will return {author} sussed {user} of {action}.
+  - A user must be tagged and an action must be filled out.
 - scan
   - This command returns a simulated medbay scan from the video game Among Us.
-The value is static, set per user in each server.
+The value is random, and changes each time the command is run.
-  - If there is more than one user to use the medbay scan, `<@!usertag>` must be used.
-If only one person, use `<@usertag>` instead.
+  - Added a random element where it may spit out an error; simulating impostors not being able to actually medbay scan.
+- susimg {user}
+  - Puts the command user or the targeted user's profile picture (avatar) into the Among Us character suit.
+  - Tagging a user is optional.
 ### Command Types (Music bot variants)
-- p
-  - Downloads song requested from url or title, then plays through FFMPEG.
-You MUST have FFMPEG installed on the device you are running the bot on.
-You can use this command again to queue songs to be played later
 - pp
   - Pauses or resumes the music that is playing.
 It is toggled, so you can use pp to pause AND resume music.
-- q
-  - Displays songs in queue.
-Currently very primitive, just displaying the array.
-This will be updated soon, but it works fine.
 - join
   - Makes the bot join the voice channel the command writer is in.
 - leave